BlockResearchGroup/compas-FoFin/README.md

 If the toolbar is not visible after installing FormFinder, you can load it from the "Toolbars" page.
-To open the "Toolbars" page, type `Toolbars` on the Rhino command line...
+To open the "Toolbars" page, type `Toolbar` on the Rhino command line...

 ![Rhino Toolbars](/gitbook/.gitbook/assets/Rhino_toolbars.png)